Squeeze (band): Cradle to the Grave

 From 2008 forward, Difford and Tilbrook repeatedly stated in interviews that they planned to produce an album of new Squeeze material; they alluded to this in on-camera interviews at V Festival in both 2008 and 2011.
 In January 2010, it was announced that they would be spending part of the coming summer in Italy together writing songs for a new Squeeze album, and in an interview on BBC Radio Wales on 10 November 2013, Tilbrook stated that Squeeze would be recording between January and March 2014.
 However these sessions never took place and Tilbrook ended up recording and releasing the solo album Happy Endings.

 Around the same time, it was announced that Squeeze would be providing the music for a BBC drama called Cradle to Grave, based on the autobiography Going To Sea in a Sieve by Danny Baker.
 Squeeze debuted the song "Cradle to the Grave" on their 2013 tour, whilst Difford and Tilbrook were photographed with Danny Baker on the set of Cradle to the Grave.

 Recording for the album finally got underway sometime in 2014/2015, and in April 2015, Difford announced on his Twitter feed that he had listened to a "first mix" of the new album.
 In July, Squeeze announced on their Facebook page that the album was entering the mastering stage.
 Cradle to the Grave, the band's first album of original material since 1998 received its official release on 2 October 2015.
 A limited edition of 1000 copies were released through the band's own Love Records at the end of August.

+In December 2015, Difford and Tilbrook appeared on BBC Radio 4's "Mastertapes" series, where guests talk about the album that made them or changed them.
+The album in question was "East Side Story", and was recorded in front of a live audience at the BBC's iconic "Maida Vale Studios".